blurrycontour/zuul-gerrit/doc/source/zuul.rst

 files (as well as the location of the PID file when running Zuul as a server) are specified in a third section.

-The three sections of this config and their options are documented below.
+The sections of this config and their options are documented below.
 You can also find an example zuul.conf file in the git `repository
 <https://github.com/openstack-infra/zuul/blob/master/etc/zuul.conf-sample>`_